 The course includes a midterm exam and a final exam.
+Both will be held in-class, consistent with the course schedule prepared by the program office.

 Grading Policies

 Submitting Assignments

 Instructions for submitting assignments are included with the assignment descriptions within the Canvas course site.
 Due dates for all graded work are included within each module page in the Canvas course.